Palette APIs

 HTTP CodeDescription

-201For a successful resource creation.
+201A resource was successfully created.
 The response payload contains the uid of the created resource.

 204Response without any content for a successful operation.
 These operations include update, delete and the other actions on the resource.